 Economic growth is not enough to get people out of poverty.
 If the inequality of incomes increases the poorest can be left behind.
 Fighting inequality matters too.
 But without economic growth there is no chance at all to leave poverty behind.
 To make it possible that poverty can decline in Madagascar the average income must increase, without economic growth there is no chance that the people in Madagascar – and other poor countries – can possibly leave poverty behind.

 The income differences between rich and poor countries today are vast as we have just seen.
 The country where a person lives explains two-thirds of the variation of income differences between all people in the world – this is what inequality researcher Branko Milanovic documents.
-Where a person lives is more important for how high their income is – or how poor they are – than everything else put together.
+Where a person lives is more important for how poor or rich they will be than everything else put together.

 Understanding how much the size of the economy matters for our own income is important for our own self-understanding and for our judgement of why it is that some people are poor and others are not.
 A person’s knowledge, their skills, and how hard they work all matter for whether they are poor or not – but all these personal factors together matter much less than the factor that is entirely outside of a person’s control: whether the place they happen to be born into has a large, productive economy or not.